 - prohibiting individuals from carrying on regulated activities

-- suspending firms or individuals from undertaking regulated activities
+- suspending firms and individuals from undertaking regulated activities

-- issuing fines against firms or individuals who breach our rules or commit market abuse
+- issuing fines against firms and individuals who breach our rules or commit market abuse

 - issuing fines against firms breaching competition laws

-- making a public announcement when we begin disciplinary action and publish details of warning, decision and final notices
+- making a public announcement when we begin disciplinary action and publishing details of warning, decision and final notices

 - applying to the courts for injunctions, restitution orders, winding-up and other insolvency orders